-The principal accountants and external auditors of the Company is the accounting firm Sycip, Gorres, Velayo and Co.
+The principal accountants and external auditors of the Corporation is the accounting firm Sycip, Gorres, Velayo and Co.
 (SGV & Co.).
-Pursuant to the General Requirements of SRC Rule 68, paragraph 3 (Qualifications and Reports of Independent Auditors), the company has engaged the services of SGV & Co. as external auditor of the Company and Ms Jessica D. Cabaluna is the Partner-In-Charge for less than five years or starting 2006 only.
+Pursuant to the General Requirements of SRC Rule 68, paragraph 3 (Qualifications and Reports of Independent Auditors), the Corporation has engaged the services of SGV & Co. as external auditor of the Corporation and Ms. Jessie D. Cabaluna is the Partner-In-Charge for less than five years or starting 2007 only.

-- (1) External Audit Fees and Services - (a) Audit & Audit Related Fees- The Company paid its external auditors the following fees in the past two (2) years:
+- 1. External Audit Fees and Services - a.
+Audit & Audit Related Fees The Corporation paid its external auditors the following fees in the past two (2) years:

 In Millions Pesos with VAT

 2008 1.3

 2007 1.16

-Total 2.464
+Total 2.46 11